hcheng826/Candor/README.md

 - The Graph - Thanks to The Graph Protocol, Candor has near-instantaneous access to blockchain data through a developer-friendly API.
 With real-time listening capability, Candor can track firstly all its cash flow activities (from its main contract), secondly the respective on-chain review attestations from Sign Protocol & thirdly its human hood verification tracking & attestation social score system in an efficient manner without the need for complex infrastructure set-up.
 With the help of abstracting complex data structures, this not only services for simplifying blockchain data analytics but also ensures that scalability requirements can be effectively met as the amount of data generated increases exponentially.

-- Biconomy - With Biconomy's SDK, Candor transforms the user experience by integrating smart sessions and gasless transactions, making charitable giving seamless and accessible.
-Users can enjoy one-click donation flows with transaction bundling, removing complexities like gas management and ensuring smooth on-chain interactions.
+- Biconomy - Candor revolutionizes charitable giving by leveraging Biconomy’s latest ERC-7579 compatible Nexus Smart Accounts.
+Users enjoy smooth one-click donation flows with transaction bundling and gasless transactions, removing complexities like gas management.
+Smart sessions enables innovative recurring donations without any request of repeated signatures, allowing users to schedule contributions that can only execute under a set of rules and policies.
 Biconomy's advanced relayer infrastructure also enables efficient session management and secure self-custody, enhancing both convenience and control.
-By leveraging these features, Candor significantly lowers barriers for new users, creating a Web3 experience that feels as intuitive as Web2.
+By leveraging these features, Candor significantly lowers barriers for new users, creating a Web3 experience that feels as intuitive as Web2 - one-click donations, batch processing, seamless gasless on-ramps and even periodic donations.
-This integration highlights Biconomy’s potential to simplify blockchain interactions while driving real-world impact, aligning perfectly with Candor’s mission to make philanthropy effortless and transparent.

 - NounsDAO - As a public good aligned with its mission to democratize access and uplift grassroots initiatives, Candor's focus on charitable endeavors seamlessly integrates with Nouns' ethos as a community-owned brand.
 The synergy is reflected in the UI/UX, where Nouns art, avatars, and animations create an engaging, giving-centric theme that perfectly complements Candor’s vision of a world of giving and fairness.